On the approximation capability of GNNs in node classification/regression tasks: Preliminaries

-The \textit{first order Weisfeiler--Lehman test} (\textit{1--WL test} in short) \cite{leman1968} is a method to test whether two graphs are isomorphic, based on a graph coloring algorithm.
-The coloring algorithm is applied in parallel on the two input graphs.
-In the end, the number of nodes for each color is counted and the numbers obtained relative to the two graphs are compared: if the numbers match, then the graphs are possibly isomorphic, while if they do not match, then the graphs are certainly non--isomorphic.
+The \textit{first order Weisfeiler--Lehman test} (\textit{1--WL test} in short) \cite{leman1968} is a method to test whether two graphs are isomorphic, based on a graph coloring algorithm, called \textit{color refinement}.
+The coloring algorithm is applied in parallel on the two graphs.
+Each node keeps a state (or color) that gets refined in each iteration by aggregating information from its neighbors' state.
+The refinement stabilizes after a few iterations and it outputs a representation of the graph.
+Two graphs with different representations, i.e. with a different number of nodes for each color, are not isomorphic.
+Conversely, if the numbers match, then the graphs are \textit{possibly} isomorphic.
 Note that the test is not conclusive in the case of a positive answer, as the graphs may still be non--isomorphic.
 Actually, the algorithm just provides an approximate solution to the problem of graph isomorphism.

 There exist different versions of the coloring algorithm: in this paper, we adopt a coloring scheme in which also the node labels are considered.
 Since GNNs process both the structure and the labels of the graphs, it is useful to consider both these sources of information, in order to analyse the GNN expressive power.
 Such an approach has been used, for example, in~\cite{sato2020s}.
 More precisely, the coloring is carried out by an iterative algorithm which, at each iteration, computes a \textit{node coloring} $c_l^{(t)} \in \Sigma$, being $\Sigma$ a subset of values representing the colors.
 The node colors are initialized on the basis of the node features and then they are updated using the coloring from the previous iteration.
-The algorithm is sketche in the following. \begin{enumerate} \item At iteration 0, we set
+The algorithm is sketched in the following. \begin{enumerate} \item At iteration 0, we set